Y&T: Early years (1972–1983)

-As Meniketti has said in numerous radio, television, and magazine interviews over the past four decades, a new record deal ("which took forever" [to secure]) in 1980 with A&M Records prompted the band to shorten their name to simply Y&T, as influenced by their encores where fans would chant "Y&T, Y&T, Y&T."
+As Meniketti has said in numerous radio, television, and magazine interviews over the past five decades, it was the new record deal ("which took forever" [to secure]) in 1980 with A&M Records that prompted the band to shorten their name to simply Y&T, which was influenced by their encores where fans would chant, "Y&T, Y&T, Y&T."

-The band's first two studio albums under A&M, Earthshaker (1981) and Black Tiger (1982), did not gain mainstream exposure.
+The band's first two studio albums under A&M, Earthshaker (1981) and Black Tiger (1982), though critically acclaimed around the globe, did not gain mainstream exposure in America.
 Songs off these two albums still make up a significant part of the band's live shows.
 Black Tiger was recorded at Ridge Farm, in Dorking, County of Surrey, England and produced by Max Norman.
 The classic Y&T logo made its first appearance on the cover of this album.
-Part-way through recording Black Tiger, the band did their first shows outside the US; Netherlands followed by the UK.
+Part-way through recording Black Tiger, the band did their first shows outside the US—Netherlands followed by the UK.

-By 1983, in spite of their lack of notable success, Y&T were starting to play at larger venues such as arenas, stadiums and amphitheaters across America and Europe, with a variety of acts including AC/DC, Alice Cooper, Blackfoot, Dio, Iron Maiden, Marillion, Mötley Crüe, Ozzy Osbourne, Twisted Sister and ZZ Top, garnering far more mainstream recognition in Europe and Japan than they did in their native America.
+By 1983, Y&T had started to play larger venues such as arenas, stadiums, and amphitheaters across America and Europe with a variety of acts including AC/DC, Alice Cooper, Blackfoot, Dio, Iron Maiden, Marillion, Mötley Crüe, Ozzy Osbourne, Twisted Sister, and ZZ Top, garnering far more mainstream recognition in Europe and Japan than they did in their native United States.
 With their third A&M release, Mean Streak (1983), radio airplay and exposure had increased in the US despite poor promotion from the record company.

 Commercial success and brief hiatus (1984–1991)

 Y&T's sixth studio album, In Rock We Trust, released in 1984, became the band's highest-charting and selling album, reaching No. 46 on the Billboard 200.
 The album produced Y&T's first big radio hit "Don't Stop Runnin'".
 Dr Pepper acquired the rights to use "She's a Liar" in a radio ad campaign.
 To date, In Rock We Trust has sold over 450,000 copies.
 This album was the only Y&T album to chart in Canada, reaching No. 77 on the RPM chart.
 The label brought in writer Geoffrey Leib for the album, the first time an external writer had been used.
-The success of In Rock We Trust, which saw the band continuing to perform at arenas and stadiums (including opening for Rush and Dio on their tours for Grace Under Pressure and The Last in Line respectively, as well as playing with Whitesnake, Twisted Sister, Ratt, Dokken and Night Ranger), and participating in the 1984 edition of Monsters of Rock at Donington Park in England, gave Y&T better exposure than they had before.
+The success of In Rock We Trust, which saw the band continuing to perform at arenas and stadiums (including opening for Rush and Dio on their tours for Grace Under Pressure and The Last in Line respectively, as well as shows with Whitesnake, Twisted Sister, Ratt, Dokken, and Night Ranger), and participating in the 1984 edition of Monsters of Rock at Donington Park in England, gave Y&T better exposure than they had emjoyed previously.